 CREBL believes that the plan that is ultimately approved for the Brisbane Baylands should be compatible with the existing Brisbane General Plan, emphasize our environmental responsibility and stewardship of the land, and minimize the risks of long-term human exposure to the contaminants that remain on the property.
 The Baylands Draft Environmental Impact Report (DEIR) identified the Renewable Energy Alternative plan as being the environmentally superior plan1.
 Also, a federally-funded study (EPA/NREL) found the solar farm both technologically and economically feasible.
-(See Brisbane Baylands Draft EIR, Appendix N, Salasovich, Geiger, Healey, and Mosey, pp. v-vi.)
-Typically significant transmission costs would be practically eliminated, because PG&E's Martin Substation is located close by at Geneva Avenue and Bayshore Boulevard.
+(See Brisbane Baylands Draft EIR, Appendix N, Salasovich, Geiger, Healey, and Mosey, pp. v-vi).
+Typically significant transmission costs and loss of energy would be practically eliminated, because PG&E's Martin Substation is located close by at Geneva Avenue and Bayshore Boulevard.

 Several methods of implementing the plan exist.
 Another recent major event favoring local renewable energy generation is Peninsula Clean Energy, a new local utility agency under the state Community Choice Aggregation law.
-Starting in October 2016 this special Joint Powers Authority, formed by San Mateo County and all of its 20 cities together, will purchase and distribute renewable energy, preferably from local sources, at rates favorable to Brisbane consumers.
+Starting October 1, 2016 this special Joint Powers Authority, formed by San Mateo County and all of its 20 cities together, will purchase and distribute renewable energy, preferably from local sources, at rates favorable to Brisbane consumers.
 Solar and wind power generated in the Baylands would be logical sources.

 Interview With Tony Attard

 What Can You Do to Help?

 The Brisbane City Council has the sole power over land use in the entire city.
 The Council is on record as being in favor of an environmentally responsible plan to develop the Baylands that conforms to the sustainable growth laid out in the existing General Plan.
 The Council has to evaluate the environmental and economic costs and benefits of the developer's proposal to substantially increase the currently allowable project size and include housing as a major land use in the Baylands.
-All citizens who care about the future of our small town should keep abreast of proposed City Council actions and provide support for the Renewable Energy Alternative plan and keeping the Brisbane General Plan in its current form.
+All citizens who care about the future of our small town should keep abreast of proposed City Council actions and provide support for the Planning Commission's recommendation and keeping the Brisbane General Plan in its current form.

 For further information or answers, please email firstname.lastname@example.org